matthias-t/postcss-positioning/README.md

 Forget about `display`, `position`, `margin`, `padding`, absolute space, and all the complicated flexbox properties.

 Now think about it as *spacing*.
 You have an element.
 It has a size.
 And you've got some space before, and some space after it.
-With PostCSS-Positioning, all you need is two properties, `horizontal` and `vertical`.
+With postcss-positioning, all you need is two properties, `horizontal` and `vertical`.

 ## Examples